 A Few Basic Boat Towing Tips

-You’ve got a boat, trailer and vehicle.
-So it’s finally time to tow, tow, tow your boat!
-(Sorry.)
+You've got a boat, atrailer and a vehicle.
+So it's finally time to tow, tow, tow your boat!
+Sorry, couldn't resist.

-Learn the acceleration and deceleration times under load – Your vehicle will take longer to gain speed and brake when you’are hauling a boat.
-Practice speeding up, slowing and stopping in a safe, clear area (like an empty parking lot or a very quiet street).
+Learn the acceleration and deceleration times under load.
+Your vehicle will take longer to gain speed and brake when you're hauling a boat.
+Practice speeding up, slowing and stopping in a safe clear area (like an empty parking lot or a very quiet street).

 And In Case You Were Wondering...

-Investing in a vehicle that can tow your boat wherever you want should almost be the same priority.
-Take the time to find the best car for towing your boat and be happy with your choice!
+Investing in the best towing vehicle that can tow your boat wherever you want should be a top priority.
+Take the time to find the best car or vehicle for towing your boat and be happy with your choice!